Slicer/Slicer/Docs/developer_guide/mrml_overview.md

   * `Get<MyCustomType>DisplayNode()` function that returns the downcast version of `GetDisplayNode()` saves users of your class a bit of downcasting.
 * Other methods:
   * Add other methods as your heart desires to view/modify the actual content of the data being stored.
   * Pro tip: Any methods with signatures that contain only primitives, raw pointers to VTK derived objects, or a few std library items like `std::vector` will be automatically wrapped for use in Python.
 Any functions signatures that contain other classes (custom classes, smart pointers from the std library, etc) will not be wrapped.
+For best results, try to use existing VTK data objects, or have your custom classes derive from `vtkObject` to get automatic wrapping.

 #### The display node